Gombe budgets N8.5bn to support 288,700 households, farmers, small scale businesses

 According to the Commissioner, “Please let us note that this is a Gombe State project.
 It is not a Federal Government project so please the emphasis is GO-CARES it is for Gombe, for the people of Gombe and for the benefit of the people of Gombe.”

-Earlier in his address of welcome, the Chairman of Yalmatu Deba Local Government Counvil, Hon.
-Shuaibu Umar Galadima commended Governor Muhammadu Inuwa Yahaya for churning out policies, programmes and initiatives that have a direct bearing on the lives of the people of the State.
+Earlier in his address of welcome, the Chairman of Yalmatu Deba Local Government Council, Hon Shuaibu Umar Galadima, commended Governor Muhammadu Inuwa Yahaya for churning out policies, programmes and initiatives that have a direct bearing on the lives of the people of the State.

-He said the GO-CARES programme will go a long way to mitigate the economic hardships being faced by individual households, businesses and farmers whose livelihoods were shattered due to the social and economic impact of the COVID-19 Pandemic.
+He said the GO-CARES programme will go a long way to mitigate the economic hardships being faced by individual households, businesses and farmers whose livelihoods where shattered due to the social and economic impact of the covid-19 Pandemic.